RealKGB/ios.cfw.guide/docs/en_US/jailbreak/using-jailbreakme-saffron.md

 ## Running JailbreakMe Saffron

 1. Open Safari on your iOS device
-1. Go to the [jailbreakme.com](https://jailbreakme.com) website
+1. Go to the URL [jailbreakme.com/saffron/_/](https://jailbreakme.com/saffron/_/)
-1. Tap "Install"
+1. Select the PDF that corresponds to your device and iOS version

 You should now be jailbroken with Cydia installed on your home screen.
 You can use Cydia to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.